Resources for Incoming International Students

 GRADUATE STUDENT SPACE

 The Graduate Student Lounge is located on the fourth floor of the UChicago Bookstore building.
 This is a great space for graduate students across divisions to study, relax, and socialize with one another.
+The space has motorized standing desks, free coffee, and snacks.
 Study rooms (individual or group) can also be reserved here.

 Graduate Council Resources